 About this Blog

 This blog is my place to post my translation of Matteo Boiardo’s epic romance of chivalry, the Orlando Innamorato.
-This blog is rated (by me, not by any official agency) T for Teen.
-Some material may be inappropriate for children.
+This blog is intended for teenagers and above; some material may not be suitable for children.

 About the Orlando Innamorato

 In 778, King Charlemagne was returning from an military expedition into Spain.
 As his army crossed the Pyrenees, the rear-guard was ambushed by a group of Basques in Roncesvalles Pass, and killed to the last man.
 Among the dead was Hruodland, the Marquis of Brittany.
 The battle was immortalized by the minstrels and bards, who related it, with numerous embellishments, for centuries.
 As the legend finally crystallized, Hruodland, now called Roland, was no ordinary marquis, but the nephew of King Charlemagne, and the leader of Charlemagne’s best knights, the Twelve Peers, also called the Paladins.
 Stories grew about Roland’s birth and early exploits, and about other Paladins, most famously Roland’s brother-in-law Oliver, his cousin Reynard of Montalban, and Ogier the Dane.
 These stories began to be written down in France in the 1100’s, and were called chansons de geste, or “songs of deeds.”